nikcleju/ESDM_Course/Lectures/09_ESDM_Scheduling.md

 ### Scheduling

-- Scheduling = the process of arranging the execution of a set of **tasks** which need to be run on the same processing device
+- Scheduling = the process of arranging the execution of a set of **tasks** (runnables, threads, processes) which need to be run on the same processing device

   - i.e. decide which task is run when, for how long, etc.

 - Encountered in multi-tasking systems

+- Problems:
+  - How to decide which task to run when?
+  - Tasks can become deadlocked

 - *Note*: Slides are heavily based on Prabal Dutta & Edward A. Lee, Berkeley 2017